+If you get a consolidation loan and keep making more purchases with credit, you probably won't be able to pay off your debt.
+If you have problems with credit, consider contacting a credit counselor first.
 When you consolidate all your debts, you no longer have to worry about multiple due dates each month because you only have one payment.
 Plus, the payout is the same amount every month, so you know exactly how much money to set aside.

-Debt consolidation is the process of paying off several debts with a new loan or balance transfer credit card, often at a lower interest rate.
-Debt consolidation means combining some or all of your debts into a new account with a single monthly payment.
+But if you can secure a lower interest rate, you may have lower monthly payments.
+And combining debts could also simplify the number of different payments you have to make each month.
 At the other end of the spectrum, if your debt burden is more than half your income or if the amount you owe is overwhelming, it might be a better idea to explore debt relief options.
 If you have credit card debt that charges 20% or more interest, consolidating into a new credit card or loan with a lower interest rate will save you money.

 Combining several outstanding debts into a single loan reduces the amount of payments and interest rates you need to worry about.
 In addition, a debt consolidation loan can diversify your lines of credit and improve your credit score when you make your payments on time.
 In almost all debt consolidation cases, those lower payments mean that the term of your loan is longer than in Grey's Anatomy seasons.
 Ultimately, the CFPB says debt settlement companies could leave you with deeper debt than where you started.
 Debt consolidation can simplify payments, but it doesn't address any underlying financial habits that led to those debts in the first place.